TSEidolon/EdgarCaballero-portfolio/README.md

 As soon as I saw 3d models being utilized in websites, I knew that I had to make my portfolio with these models being the heart of the design.
+Opted to use models with lower poly counts to increase load times and performance.

   ### JavaScript Library:
       - React JS